New law raises plate fees starting July 1, 2022

 No, continuing education classes don't count toward the experience requirements.

-The years you were in graduate school may be used to meet up to 2 years' credit towards the experience requirement.
+The years you were in graduate school may be used to meet up to 2 years' credit toward the experience requirement.

-You may use the title "geologist-in-training" (GT) if you have met all the educational requirements outlined in WAC 308-15-040(2), and have passed the ASBOG Fundamentals of Geology examination.
-For the GT, you do not need to meet the experience requirements outlined in WAC 308-15-040(3).
+You may use the title "geologist-in-training" (GT) if you've met all the educational requirements outlined in WAC 308-15-040(2), and have passed the ASBOG Fundamentals of Geology examination.
+GTs do not need to meet the experience requirements outlined in WAC 308-15-040(3).

 You must list enough projects to document 5 years or 8,000 hours of project experience for each specialty.